PartyPooepr/Django_Unchained/README.md

 Created superuser ADMIN in terminal so no commit

+Merged blog into main

 6. Created Database (auth_table, posts)
     a.
 Migrations
     b.
 Created actual posts not just dummy post

+7. Enabled User Registration
+    a. forms with crispy bootstrap
+    b. flashing messages for account creation
+    c. validation from django